 - Dollars are accepted everywhere, bring more cash than you’d expect to need

 - Rent a car – we paid about $300 total for 9 days.
 It’s very affordable.
+We’ve used a few different companies and have only had good experiences.
+On the most recent trip, we used Payless and it was great.

 - They drive on the right side of the road (like in the US) so it was easy to drive there